DOH! Network

 • type apachectl restart to stop and then restart the apache web server after making changes

-How can I get all those emails to admin and webmaster and stuff forwarded to my regular email?
+How to forward emails to admin and webmaster to your regular email

 Set up an alias in /etc/aliases

-2. change to the root account by typing su and the <root password> when prompted
+• change to the root account by typingsu and the <root password> when prompted

-Is there a way to stop people trying to log in as root?
+How to stop people trying to log in as root

 Set up an alias in /etc/mail/aliases